Pyrdacor/Ambermoon/Disks/Bugfixing/German/AdditionalFixes.md

 - The lava pool in Luminor's torture chamber now blocks movement
 - Killed Tornaks in dwarf mine will no longer re-appear when you have the egg
 - Small text fix when finding Ferrin's daughter.
 Changed "ES" to "SIE".
+- Killed Tornaks in the Tornak cave (below Ferrin's forge) will no longer re-appear when you have the egg
+- Destroyed walls in the Tornak cave will not re-appear when you enter the map again with or without egg
+- Pick-axe text popup in the Tornak cave will not trigger when the wall is gone anymore (while you have the egg)

 ## Version 1.07